 Do You Need to Take Your Dog to the Vet for a Stuffy Nose?

 In many cases, simple things like a runny nose or a stuffy nose are not troubling enough to warrant a trip to the vet.
-This is especially true if the congestion resolves on its own within a 24 hours or so and your dog appears healthy in most other ways (meaning that he’s not displaying any other respiratory symptoms).
+This is especially true if the congestion resolves on its own within 24 hours or so and your dog appears healthy in most other ways (meaning that he’s not displaying any other respiratory symptoms).

-However, if the congestion lasts for more than about 48 hours, only seems to affect one nostril, or if it is accompanied by a fever or green discharge, you should take your dog in for an examination.
+However, if the congestion lasts for more than a couple of days, only seems to affect one nostril, or if it is accompanied by a fever or green nasal discharge, you should take your dog in for an examination.

 Additionally, if you note any neurological problems – holding the head in unusual positions, loss of balance, uncoordinated movements – you’ll want to take your dog in promptly.